 ‘What’s up?’
 Mark called, and a distant part of her consciousness registered his voice and the concern in it.

 ‘I can’t move,’ she said, but her voice came out as a whisper.
 She knew he wouldn’t hear that, but she couldn’t seem to speak again.
 She clenched her fists and told herself everything would be fine.
-She found herself whispering the Lord’s Prayer, what she could remember of it from kindergarten.
+She found herself whispering the Lord’s Prayer, what she could remember of it from nursery school.

 ‘Are you okay?’ he called again.
 She shook her head, then realised that was no use either.

 ‘No.’ Her voice broke and she bit her lip to force back the sobs.
 If she let herself lose control completely… She registered the sound of him scrabbling closer.
 She felt the pressure of his hands on the soles of her feet and he pushed her hard, budging her along a few inches.
 She closed her eyes and allowed her body to be moved.
-He pushed again then again, and her brain kicked into gear and she took a deep breath and began to push herself through, sobbing to herself, ‘I can do this, I can do this.’
+He pushed again, then again, her brain kicked into gear and she took a deep breath and began to push herself through, sobbing to herself, ‘I can do this, I can do this.’

 ‘Let’s stop and rest for a while,’ he said.
 He poured her hot sweet coffee from a small flask, giving her time to compose herself.
-She sat hunched miserably on a rocky hump poking out of the wall, if only she could banish the images of the tunnel from her mind, if she could forget for just five minutes that she would need to negotiate the tunnel at least once more: when they made their final escape.
+She sat hunched miserably on a rocky hump poking out of the wall.
+If only she could banish the images of the tunnel from her mind, if she could forget for just five minutes that she would need to negotiate the tunnel at least once more: when they made their final escape.

 But she couldn’t seem to tear her thoughts away from the memory of it.
 She was afraid of a repeat of the panic attack she had experienced on the way in.
 She had scrabbled at the sand-sprinkled rocky ground until her nails tore and her fingers bled, fighting to breath slowly and calmly whilst sobbing with fear as her mind played over and over pictures of the mountain closing its mouth on her frail human body.
 Her memory of it filled her with shame at her cowardice.